Code-Institute-Submissions/Kirst8-Sublime-sounds_AprResub/README.md

  Options to view street and outside side location

 ##### Wireframes.
- Wireframes for the original design concepts were created using figma the orginal idea can be found here.
+ Wireframes for the original design concepts were created using figma the orginal idea can be found here.https://www.figma.com/file/Z4F8OQDjsZeKMe28P4xmXb/Sublime-sounds?node-id=106%3A2
  Landing Page
- Inviting image to and that it will change from week to week depend on the artist and everyone gets their time in the limelight.
+ Inviting image to and that it will change from week to week depend on the artist and everyone gets their time in the limelight orginally wanted to be carousel but   images were not as responsive and took to long to load

 ##### Map
 The Map would be Centered with difference markers and i might change markers later own